-- Where the text of this Official Plan makes reference to the "Growth Plan for the Greater Golden Horseshoe" or to the "Growth Plan", such reference shall be understood as referring to the provincial plan, as amended from time to time, prepared under the Places to Grow Act, 2005 (being chapter 13 of the Statutes of Ontario 2005) for the area designated as the Greater Golden Horseshoe growth plan area in Section 2 of Ontario Regulation 416/05 (Growth Plan Areas) under that Act, that is currently in force and effect. - 2.
-Where the text of this Official Plan makes reference to the "Niagara Escarpment Plan" or to the "NEP", such reference shall be understood as having the same meaning as the term "Niagara Escarpment Plan" as it is defined in Section 1 of the Niagara Escarpment Planning and Development Act and as referring to that Plan as amended from time to time. - 3.
+- 1. Where the text of this Official Plan makes reference to the "Niagara Escarpment Plan" or to the "NEP", such reference shall be understood as having the same meaning as the term "Niagara Escarpment Plan" as it is defined in Section 1 of the Niagara Escarpment Planning and Development Act and as referring to that Plan as amended from time to time. - 2.
 Where an amendment to a Provincial Plan requires the Township to amend this Official Plan in order to maintain conformity with the Provincial Plan, such amendment shall be made in accordance with Section 26 of the Planning Act.